HasSak-47/ascii-art/README.md

     luma-alpha   : writes a space when alpha is 0 , b&w
 type=
-    ascii        : tries to make a pretty ascii art singeC       : C is the character that it will write when there is color braille      : writes a colored braille character block        : writes pure space and a color as backround
+    ascii        : tries to make a pretty ascii art braille      : writes a colored braille character block        : writes pure space and a color as backround singeC       : C is the character that it will write when there is color if an option does not exist like 'text' it will take the last letter

 size=
     WidthxHeight : the size in charactes of the resulting text

 out=
     path: the path where the image will be written

+# Examples